 Definition of precept in English:

-1A general rule intended to regulate behavior or thought: moral precepts the legal precept of being innocent until proven guilty children learn far more by example than by precept
+1A general rule intended to regulate behaviour or thought: the legal precept of being innocent until proven guilty [mass noun]: children learn far more by example than by precept

 More example sentences

 - The general structural and moral precepts around which these relationships are constituted are evident at certain stages of beer drinks.

 - But this does not mean that the Prince is amoral; it merely indicates that he was honest enough to face the difficulty of adjusting political behaviour to moral precepts.